Position of the Sun: Declination of the Sun as seen from Earth

 If the 90° axial tilt is decreased, then the absolute maximum and minimum values of the declination would decrease, to equal the axial tilt.
 Also, the shapes of the maxima and minima on the graph would become less acute, being curved to resemble the maxima and minima of a sine wave.
 However, even when the axial tilt equals that of the actual Earth, the maxima and minima remain more acute than those of a sine wave.

 In reality, Earth's orbit is elliptical.
 (Note: In celestial mechanics, the Earth's orbit would be stated as being a Kepler orbit with an orbital eccentricity of less than 1.)
 Earth moves more rapidly around the Sun near perihelion, in early January, than near aphelion, in early July.
 This makes processes like the variation of the solar declination happen faster in January than in July.
 On the graph, this makes the minima more acute than the maxima.
 Also, since perihelion and aphelion do not happen on the exact dates as the solstices, the maxima and minima are slightly asymmetrical.
 The rates of change before and after are not quite equal.
 Furthermore, Earth's subsolar point only occurs within the tropics.

 The graph of apparent solar declination is therefore different in several ways from a sine wave.
 Calculating it accurately involves some complexity, as shown below.

 Calculations

+Simple Formula of finding altitude of Sun on various latitudinal positions on Earth: